vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

 1. Optional: To deploy a workload cluster with more control plane nodes than the `dev` and `prod` plans define by default, edit the `CONTROL_PLANE_MACHINE_COUNT` variable.
 The number of control plane nodes that you specify in `CONTROL_PLANE_MACHINE_COUNT` must be uneven.
 1. Optional: Specify the number of worker nodes for the cluster in the `WORKER_MACHINE_COUNT` variable.
 1. Optional: Deploy a workload cluster in a specific namespace.
 If you have created namespaces, you can deploy workload clusters to those namespaces by specifying the `NAMESPACE` variable.
 If you do not specify the `NAMESPACE` variable, Tanzu Community Edition places clusters in the `default` namespace.
-Any namespace that you identify in the `NAMESPACE` variable must exist in the management cluster before you run the command. <!--For information about creating namespaces in the management cluster, see [Create Namespaces in the Management Cluster](../cluster-lifecycle/multiple-management-clusters.md#create-namespaces).--> You must provide a unique name for all workload clusters across all namespaces.
+Any namespace that you identify in the `NAMESPACE` variable must exist in the management cluster before you run the command.
+You must provide a unique name for all workload clusters across all namespaces.
 If you provide a workload cluster name that is already in use in another namespace in the same instance, the deployment fails with an error.
 1. Optional: To configure a workload cluster to use an OS other than the default Ubuntu v21.04, you must set the `OS_NAME` and `OS_VERSION` values in the cluster configuration file.
 The installer interface does not include node VM OS values in the management cluster configuration files that it saves to `~/.config/tanzu/tkg/clusterconfigs`.
 1. Run the following command to deploy the workload cluster: